Natya Shastra

-The Nāṭya Shāstra (नाट्य शास्त्र, Nāṭyaśāstra) is a Sanskrit treatise on the performing arts.
+The Nāṭya Shāstra (नाट्य शास्त्र, IAST: Nāṭya Śāstra) is a Sanskrit treatise on the performing arts.
 The text is attributed to sage Bharata, and its first complete compilation is dated to between 200 BCE and 200 CE, but estimates vary between 500 BCE and 500 CE.

 The text consists of 36 chapters with a cumulative total of 6,000 poetic verses describing performance arts.
 The subjects covered by the treatise include dramatic composition, structure of a play and the construction of a stage to host it, genres of acting, body movements, make up and costumes, role and goals of an art director, the musical scales, musical instruments and the integration of music with art performance.